 Since your sewing machine is your best friend, why not take excellent care of it?
-There are several things you can do for your favorite companion to keep him healthy and happy.
-Here are a few easy steps to clean, maintain, and keep your sewing machine in tip top shape!
+There are several things you can do for your favorite companion to keep it healthy and happy.
+Here are a few easy steps to clean, maintain, and keep your sewing machine in tip-top shape!

 Most of the newer machines on the market today are self-oiling, but be sure to read your manual to make sure.
 Some machines have 3 to 5 points that need to be lubed with a drop of oil every few uses.
 If your machine came with a little tube of oil, chances are you need to oil that guy to keep him happy.